Updated on October 10th, 2023

 - I realise this isn’t an island, but it is a good option as a start/endpoint of your trip!
 For example, there are a lot more flight options available internationally.

 - The main port in Athens, Piraeus is so busy that you can get to any island in the whole of Greece from here & will have the largest choice of times & seats to best meet your needs.
 But a word of warning, it is very large.
 It’s important that you know which quay your ferry is departing from.
 Also, arrive early so you can relax as you negotiate the chaos!

 - The Acropolis is truly stunning and there are other ancient sites as well as the museum to keep you busy.

 - Athens can be packed full of tourists, especially at peak times (August).
 However, as all the Athenians tend to leave, not all the local bars, restaurants etc are open.

 - It’s not an island so you may want to focus all your time away from the city if that’s the purpose of your visit.

-The first time I visited I was a spontaneous student with very little planning.
+The first time I visited, I was a spontaneous student with very little planning.
 We waited until we got to each port to find accommodation.
 This is still an option today as there are people trying to fill their rooms.
-However, it is not always the best way to get the ideal location.
+However, it is not always the best way to get to your perfect location.

 Nowadays I’m a little less “fly by the seat of my pants” & prefer to have a good browse of all options & carefully choose the location before arriving.”